mib32/disable_with_spinner/README.md

 to `application.css`

 ## Usage
+### Setup
 Add `data-disable-with-spinner` attribute to the method, that is ought to be disabled with spinner, when clicked on.
 Just like that, written in HAML
 ```
 = link_to fa_icon('location-arrow'), '#', class: 'btn btn-default', data: {disable_with_spinner: true}
 ```

+### Restoration of original content

-The button will restore it's contents either if button overcomes `ajax:complete` event, or if you trigger `spinner:hide` on that.
+The button will restore it's contents either if button overcomes `ajax:complete` event, or if you trigger `spinner:hide` on it.